BIT-Studio-1/project-25-s1-squishyrobots/RoomDesc/Lab.md

     The cupboards that sit above the counter seem to house a variety of items, but they unfortunately seemed to be locked (Key required)
-        Inside the cupboards you find mostly paper, loose unused paper, along with empty flasks and beakers But inside on cupboard you find a keycard, maybe this unlocks a door somewhere in the ship I should take it with me
+        Inside the cupboards you find mostly paper, loose unused paper, along with empty flasks and beakers But inside on cupboard you find a keycard, maybe this unlocks a door somewhere in the ship You should take it with you
             The green keycard has been added too your inventory